GoldDAO/gold-dao/README.md

 See the [official website](https://gldt.org/) for more informations about the project.

+> :warning: You are on the `master` branch, that currently doesn't contain any code for canisters.
+For now, checkout the `develop` branch to see the current source code being actively developed.
+> The `master` branch will become the default once the project will be launched in production.

 ## Project Structure:

 - [`client/swap_app`](client/swap_app/): Contains the NextJS frontend for the [swap application](https://app.gldt.org).